Wolverine971/9takes/src/blog/enneagram/enneagram-type-3.md

 Enneagram Type 3s are part of the shame triad, indicating high emotional intelligence.
 However, being in the middle of their triad, they can be feeling-repressed or emotionally blind.
 They operate primarily based on emotions, but this occurs subconsciously.
 When asked about their own emotions, they might struggle to define what they feel.
 Yet, they subconsciously understand others' emotions and can use this insight to their advantage.

-<h3>Key traits and characteristics of the Enneagram Type 3 personality</h3>
+### Key traits and characteristics of the Enneagram Type 3 personality

 <ul>
 <li><strong>Driven Achievers:</strong> Type 3s aren't just ambitious; they're obsessed with consistently leveling up, fueled by a deep fear of falling behind.
 This relentless pursuit defines their identity and relationships.</li>